Area(s) of Concentration

 - be approved by a CUNY faculty mentor and the program’s Academic Director

-- be taken for a letter grade (C- or above for students who entered the program Summer 2008 and later); courses such as fieldwork or internships not offered for grades but CR only are acceptable
+- be taken for letter grades (C- or above for students who entered the program Summer 2008 and later); courses such as fieldwork or internships not offered for grades but CR only are acceptable

 - be taken at a senior college in a department that offers a bachelor’s degree